discordjs/guide/guide/sharding/README.md

 ## When to shard

 Before you dive into this section, please note that sharding may not be necessary for you.
-Sharding is only necessary at 2,500 guilds—at that point, Discord will not allow your bot to login without sharding.
+Sharding is only required at 2,500 guilds—at that point, Discord will not allow your bot to login without sharding.
 With that in mind, you should consider this when your bot is around 2,000 guilds, which should be enough time to get this working.
 Contrary to popular belief, sharding itself is very simple.
-It can be complex depending on your bot's needs, however.
+It can be complicated depending on your bot's needs, however.
 If your bot is in a total of 2,000 or more servers, then please continue with this guide.
 Otherwise, it may be a good idea to wait until then.

 ## How does sharding work?

-As an application grows large, developers may find it necessary to split their process up to run parallel to one another in order to maximize efficiency.
-In a much larger scale of things, the developer might notice their process slow down, amongst other problems.
+As an application grows large, a developer may find it necessary to split their process to run parallel to maximize efficiency.
+On a much larger scale of things, the developer might notice their process slow down, amongst other problems.
 [Check out the official Discord documentation on the topic.](https://discord.com/developers/docs/topics/gateway#sharding)

 :::warning
 This guide only explains the basics of sharding using the built-in ShardingManager, which can run shards as separate processes or threads on a single machine.
-If you need to scale beyond that (e.g. running shards on multiple machines/containers), you can still do it with discord.js by passing appropriate options to the Client constructor, but you will be on your own regarding managing shards and passing information between them.
+If you need to scale beyond that (e.g., running shards on multiple machines/containers), you can still do it with discord.js by passing appropriate options to the Client constructor.
+Nevertheless, you will be on your own regarding managing shards and sharing information between them.
 :::

 ## Sharding file